aclidinium (as bromide)

 If you want to stop treatment, first talk to your doctor, as your symptoms may worsen.

-If you forget a dose of Bretaris Genuair, inhale the dose as soon as you remember.
+If you forget to have a dose of BRETARIS, inhale the dose as soon as you remember.
 However, if it is nearly time for your next dose, skip the missed dose.

 If you have trouble remembering when to use your medicine, ask your pharmacist for some hints.